Special "neurons": muscles and receptors

 (touch)

-• if touches: state = distance of part and ground (which is equivalent to positive depth)
+• if touches: state = distance between the part and the ground (which is equivalent to positive depth)

-• if does not touch: check along x orientation of the part
+• if it does not touch: checks along the x-axis orientation of the part

 • state = –1.0 if there are no objects closer than 1.0 distance